radupetrisel/bucket-list/Readme.md

 **Challenge #1**: Our + button is rather hard to tap.
 Try moving all its modifiers to the image inside the button – what difference does it make, and can you think why?

 *Answer*: The clickable area on the button is determined by the size of its label - in this case, the image inside it.
 Changing the button's shape and size later on will affect its looks, but not the clickable area.

+**Challenge #2**: Our app silently fails when errors occur during biometric authentication, so add code to show those errors in an alert.